2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 - 2010-S Silver DCAM Dime (Premium collector proof coin with 90% silver content and Deep Cameo finish)

-- 2010-P Satin Finish Special Strike Dime (Limited edition collector coin with distinctive burnished surface texture)
+- 2010-P Satin Finish Special Strike Dime (Limited edition collector coin with distinctive burnished surface texture — the last Philadelphia satin finish dime ever made)

-- 2010-D Satin Finish Special Strike Dime (Final year satin finish variety from Denver with matte-like appearance)
+- 2010-D Satin Finish Special Strike Dime (Final year satin finish variety from Denver with matte-like appearance — exclusively available in the 2010 Uncirculated Mint Set)

-The 2010 Roosevelt dime series encompasses six distinct varieties across three minting facilities—Philadelphia, Denver, and San Francisco.
-Production included standard circulation strikes for commerce, specialized satin finish pieces for collector mint sets, and premium proof editions featuring both clad and silver compositions.
+The 2010 Roosevelt dime series encompasses six distinct varieties across three minting facilities.
+Production ranged from standard commerce strikes to specialized satin finish pieces for collector mint sets, and premium proof editions in both clad and silver compositions.

 Each variety serves different collector segments, from everyday pocket change to high-end numismatic specimens, with values ranging from face value to several hundred dollars depending on type, condition, and strike characteristics.